The Silver Donkey: Plot summary

 The book traces the journey of an English soldier who comes across two young girls, Marcelle and Coco, in the rural French town of Wissant.
 The girls help the soldier, who suffers from psychological blindness as a side-effect of post-traumatic stress, to plan a way to cross the English Channel back to his brother.
 The girls bring him food and in return he tells them moralistic tales about courage, perseverance and trying your best against all odds.
-Though his stories are fiction, one is not: the story of his younger brother John who while extremely ill, finds a small silver donkey whilst digging in the garden.
+Though his stories are fiction, one is not, but may be suspected to be fake because of the shell shock: the story of his younger brother John who, while extremely ill, finds a small silver donkey whilst digging in the garden.
 The soldier carries the silver donkey with him everywhere for luck, hope and inspiration, which the soldier claims will spread to Coco when he gives her the donkey.

 The story can be seen in two ways: from an adult's perspective or from that of an innocent child.
-The soldier could be lying in order to get the girls to help him, or he could be telling the truth.
+The soldier could be lying in order to get the girls to help him get to the other side of the channel, or he could be telling the truth.